shunwatai/fiber-rest-boilerplate/README.md

-# Fiber boilerpate
+# Fiber REST boilerpate with HTMX
-This is my personal repo just for fun which for to spin up a golang REST API quicker and to learn about golang.
+This is my personal repo just for fun which for spinning up golang REST API quicker and to learn about golang and HTMX.

-It runs by fiber with basic CRUD routes which follows the Controller-Service-Repository pattern like Spring boot or Laravel's structure.
+It runs by fiber with pre-defined CRUD examples which follows the Controller-Service-Repository pattern like Spring boot or Laravel's architecture.

 # Features
 - With implementations of `postgres`, `sqlite`, `mariadb`, `mongodb` for accessing records in DB in `internal/database/`.
 Just raw sql without ORM.